Skip to main content

 Salesforce Calendar Integration

-When creating an event, you can check the Copy to SF Calendar and Copy Edits to SF Calendar to synchronize the event to the event owner’s Salesforce calendar.
-This is useful for keeping event owners apprised of those events they are responsible.
-Once the event is copied to the Salesforce calendar, all the functionality available via the Salesforce calendar, including meeting/event sharing, reminders, and Outlook or Google integration, is available to the event owner.
+When setting up an event, you have the option to select both Copy to SF Calendar and Copy Edits to SF Calendar to ensure that the event is synchronized with the event owner’s Salesforce calendar.
+This feature is particularly beneficial for keeping event owners informed about the events for which they are responsible.
+Once the event has been successfully copied to the Salesforce calendar, the event owner gains access to all the functionality offered by the Salesforce calendar.
+These include meeting and event sharing capabilities, reminder settings, and integration options with Outlook or Google.

 Notes: